Burmese Indians: Languages

 Burmese Indians are from an array of linguistic groups, mostly are Tamils from Tamil Nadu.
 There is also significant population of the Meiteis (Manipuris), coming from Myanmar's western neighborhood Manipur state.
 Other minorities are Telugus from Andhra Pradesh and Marwaris from the Marwar region of India's Rajasthan state as well as Bengalis hailing from the Indian state of West Bengal as well as the present-day independent nation of Bangladesh.

-Prior to the expulsion of Indians, there were also Malayalis from Kerala, Kannadigas from Karnataka, Odias from Odisha, Punjabis from the state of Punjab who are mostly Sikhs and two groups of Gujaratis, both Gujarati-speaking Parsis and Gujaratis proper who are mostly Hindus or Muslims by faith hailing from the state of Gujarat.
+Prior to the expulsion of Indians, there were also Malayalis from Kerala, Odias from Odisha, Punjabis from the state of Punjab who are mostly Sikhs and two groups of Gujaratis, both Gujarati-speaking Parsis and Gujaratis proper who are mostly Hindus or Muslims by faith hailing from the state of Gujarat.

 All can and were able to communicate in Burmese due to years of assimilation and lack of education in languages other than English.
 Tamil is the most spoken Indian language in Myanmar.
 Other minority Indian languages are quite frequently used.